 I would, however, put a lot more emphasis on correcting the data in operational systems and even changing business processes as a result of findings during an analytics project – even during discovery or prototyping activities.
 We always (not almost always – always) find data quality issues and we often make recommendations to change source systems to help keep data cleaner.
 One simple example: changing a field from a free-form text field to a drop-down with defined options.

-This is as true 8 years ago as it is today.
 It is still what we tell our clients.
 It gets our clients’ attention when they ask how long it takes to finish a BI effort and we say, “you will never finish . . .” and then go on to describe that they can certainly finish a well-scoped project in as little time as a week, but for an organization to really use data as a strategic asset, they will need to put a long-term program in place.
-There are many more companies that realize this today than there were eight years ago.
+Many more companies are realizing this today.
 Companies even take the concept a bit further and employ a Chief Data Officer whose full-time job is to make sure that the organization is making the most of their data.

 This whitepaper has helped our clients manage and execute their BI projects and set them up for success – so much so, that we still recommend it today.
-Even though 8 years has passed and the BI & Analytics Industry has had an explosion of software options, data nerds, and amounts of data, the fundamentals of BI listed in the whitepaper are still the same.
+Even though the BI & Analytics Industry has had an explosion of software options, data nerds, and amounts of data, the fundamentals of BI listed in the whitepaper are still the same.